All Episodes

 We do have a tendency to like the idea that maybe we sweep them under the carpet and don't think about them, but they're there, and there are people who have to deal with them on a daily basis, and we're paying for them on a daily basis.

-And I already know the argument that somebody on death row costs us uh even more than if they were just being held in prison forever.
+And I already know the argument that somebody on death row costs us even more than if they were just being held in prison forever.

-But be that as it may, uh justice was served in this case, and uh and I appreciate you uh weighing in on this, Joe.
+But be that as it may, justice was served in this case.

-Let's see what Trish in California has to say here on the Rush Limbaugh show.
+Let's see what Trish in California has to say here on the Rush Limbaugh Show.

 Hello, Trish.